generaleramon/rpi_zram/README.md

 # Simple ZRAM Enabler Script
 The script is pre-tuned for the Raspberry Pi 3/4

-4x256MB Streams/Swap Devices and the LZ4 algorithm are enabled by default
+Fixed 4x256MB Streams/Swap Devices and fast LZ4 algorithm are enabled by default

 -----------------------------------------------------------------